 Applicants are responsible for changingupdating their contact information (such as name, address, phone numbers, and email addresses) and other information inon their application or online account.
-The applicant is responsible for notifying the responsible Human Resources office if contact information or veterans' preference entitlement changes after an application is submitted.-

-When informed of a change, Human Resources will re-adjudicate veterans' preference and make adjustments to correct the eligible's standing on the Hiring List, if appropriate (see 487).
+The applicant is responsible for notifying the responsible Hhuman Resources office if contact information or veterans' preference entitlement changes after an application is submitted.- veterans' preference and make adjustments to correct the eligible's standing on the hHiring lList, if appropriate (see 487).